Arseha/peakonly/README.md

 - Windows 10
 - Windows 7

 For Windows7/10 commands should be entered through Windows PowerShell.
-Detailed instruction is available http://bit.ly/2qBdTMo.
+[Detailed instruction is available](http://bit.ly/2qBdTMo).
 Be sure that your python version is at least 3.5.

 Processing your own spectrum